spesmilo/electrumx/docs/protocol-methods.rst

     The scriptPubKey (output script) corresponding to the outpoint, as a hexadecimal string.
 This is optional, and if provided might be used by the server to find the outpoint.
 The behaviour is undefined if an incorrect value is provided.
+    Note that some implementations (such as EPS/BWT) might require this parameter to be able to serve the request.

 **Result**